Lukalot/Aph-py/README.md

 # Aph-py
 The repo for my small AI/Chatbot project, Aph.
-This is the origional version written in python; Aph has since been [ported to node](https://github.com/Lukalot/Aph).
+This is the original version written in python; Aph has since been [ported to node](https://github.com/Lukalot/Aph).
 The name means Anthropomorphizing Parodist Heuristic bot (inspired by [HAL 9000's definition](https://en.wikipedia.org/wiki/HAL_9000#Origin_of_name)).

 # Use